engimas/blog/src/content/blog/how-to-add-application-in-cloudflare-without-need-of-payment-method-free.md

 ![include /add at the end of URL](../../assets/screenshot-2024-04-11-194610.png "Bypass Cloudflare plan page in application")

-N﻿ow you can add application as per you requirement.
+Now, you can add application as per you requirement.

 ![new application page after successfully bypassed Cloudflare choose plan page](../../assets/screenshot-2024-04-11-194721.png "Add new application page")